 Are your daily activities pushing your carbon footprint over an unsustainable limit?
 Or have you come to a crossroads, wondering how and where to reduce your carbon footprint next?
-First things first, before you begin to reduce your carbon footprint, it is beneficial to know […]
+It is a big issue when it comes to sustainable living.
+First things first, before you […]

 Earth, our one and only home, is in a state of disarray as the clutter from our homes escapes into the wild and ends up in the strangest of places.

 In recent months, whales have perished from ingesting too much plastic, including missing flip flops and golf balls, random items floating among thousands of plastic straws; birds are feeling the ill effects too.
 The damage has been done and it will continue until it peaks, as all environmental catastrophes do.